Collapsed Inference for Bayesian Deep Learning: Additional Experiments

 \textbf{Sampling from SGD Trajectories.\ } All the network models are trained for $300$ epochs using SGD.
 We start the weight collection after epoch $160$ with step size $5$.
 We follow exactly the same hyperparameters as \citet{maddox2019simple} including learning rates and weight decay parameters.

 \textbf{Additional Results.\ } Following the set-up of \citet{maddox2019simple}, we run experiments with VGG-16, PreResNet-164 and WideResNet network models on both the image classification task and the transfer learning task.
 For the image classification task on CIFAR datasets, we present the log likelihood results in Table~\ref{tab: nll for classification}, the accuracy results in Table~\ref{tab: accuracy for classification appendix}, and ECE results in Table~\ref{tab: ECE for classification}.
-For the transfer learning task from dataset CIFAR-10 to dataset STL-10, we present the log likelihood results in Table~\ref{tab: nll for transfer}, the accuracy results in Table~\ref{tab: acc for transfer}, and ECE results in Table~\ref{tab: ece for transfer}.
+For the transfer learning task from dataset CIFAR-10 to dataset STL-10, we present the results for model VGG-$16$ and PreResNet-$164$ in Table~\ref{tab: accuracy for transfer learning} and the results for model WideResNet in Table~\ref{tab: test performance wideresnet}.